deziii-kulla/face_recognition_colab/README.md

 # FACE RECOGNITION PROJECT

-This is a beginner-friendly face recognition project built in Google Colab.
+This is a beginner friendly face recognition project built in Google Colab.
 The project detects faces from an image, saves the detected faces, creates image embeddings, stores them in a PostgreSQL database, and compares a new image with the stored faces to find the closest match.

 ## What the Project Does